Hyperproof/hypersync-sdk/doc/005-data-sources.md

 While it is possible to configure many aspects of your data sets using the `dataSource.json` file, there is currently no mechanism to handle paging.
 To handle paging properly, you will have to write a bit of code.

-To implement paging in a data source that derives from RestDataSource, override the `getDataFromUrl` method:
+To implement paging in a data source that derives from RestDataSourceBase, override the `getDataFromUrl` method:

 ```
   protected async getDataFromUrl(